jethroGIT/jethrogit.github.io/_posts/machine-learning/2020-06-20-Forward_and_Backpropagation_in_One_Round.md

 title: Forward and Backpropagation in One Round
 category: Machine-Learning
 lang: EN
-description: Forward Prop and Backprop
+description: Forward prop and backprop
 sticky: true
 ---